Jafranco96/MechaCar_Statistical_Analysis/README.md

 •	What data is needed to run the statistical test?

-Continuous data detailing fuel efficiency presented categorically for each sample for both the MechaCars and non-MechaCars will be needed to perform the one-way ANOVA test,
+Continuous data detailing fuel efficiency presented categorically for each sample for both the MechaCars and non-MechaCars will be needed to perform the one-way ANOVA test.